cgpan/HSLSdropout/README.md

 The raw data can be accessed on NCES's [DataLab](https://nces.ed.gov/datalab/onlinecodebook/session/codebook/c48ab202-0e20-4537-9fbf-96d7d37afd55).
 Please click the download button on the right side of this webpage and choose the R version (i.e., in the `.rdata` format).

 The codebook and official documents are in the `04_files` folder.

+We welcome any comments, questions, and bug reports on this study since it is a short paper ()

+# 1. Running the code

+## 1.1 Our coding environment
+To help better debug